All Episodes

 He's wearing a golf shirt.

-We found him an Air Force windbreaker to put on in the Situation Room.
+We found him an Air Force Windbreaker to put on in the situation room.

 In the 60 Minutes interview with Steve Croft that's going to be broadcast on Sunday.

-The picture's not going to be released.
+So the picture's not going to be released.

-Which he worries about a lot.
+It would offend Muslim sensibilities, which he worries about a lot.

-Now this this has been a service.
+Now, this has been asserted.

-A blogger here by the name of JJ, and I don't know his last name, but he asserts that Croft, in the interview with Obama, pointed out that ever since Black Hawk Down, Muslims have been doing precisely that.
+A blogger here by the name of JJ, and I don't know his last name, but he asserts that Croft, in the interview with Obama, pointed out that ever since Blackhawk Down, Muslims have been doing precisely that.

 Filming American bodies being dragged through the streets, filming Daniel Pearl's head being cut off, filming anything and everything.

-And apparently Obama got really mad at Croft when Croft pointed that out.
+And apparently, Obama got really mad at Croft when Croft pointed that out.

 And so CBS cuts that from the interview, and we won't see it.

-This is information.
+This is inside information.

 Can't vouch for it, but it is being asserted.